Electronic Data Transfer – EDT

 EDT accreditation

-Enegen is on the NGE list of accredited suppliers of EDT systems for participants in the UK electricity market.
-The Genstar4 EDT module has successfully completed all NGE’s Business Process Interface Tests (BPITs) and has an EDT (Trading Point) Qualification Test Certificate.
+Enegen is on the NESO list of accredited suppliers of EDT systems for participants in the UK electricity market.
+The Genstar4 EDT module has successfully completed all NESO’s Business Process Interface Tests (BPITs) and has an EDT (Trading Point) Qualification Test Certificate.

 What kind of link is EDT?

-EDT is a fixed MPLS line between the participants Trading Point and NGE.
+EDT is a fixed MPLS line between the participants Trading Point and NESO.

-EDT operates using an FTP connection between a BSC Party, or their agent, and NGE.
-All communications between the BSC Party and NGE are assigned a sequence number which must be kept in the correct order.
-Each submission by a participant is either acknowledged (ACK) or rejected (NACK) by NGE.
-The Genstar4 Power Scheduler module automatically maintains sequence number integrity and tracks the status of all submissions to NGE.
+EDT operates using an FTP connection between a BSC Party, or their agent, and NESO.
+All communications between the BSC Party and NESO are assigned a sequence number which must be kept in the correct order.
+Each submission by a participant is either acknowledged (ACK) or rejected (NACK) by NESO.
+The Genstar4 Power Scheduler module automatically maintains sequence number integrity and tracks the status of all submissions to NESO.

 For more information visit the Electricity Trading and Generation Software pages.